 With everyone in the room, we asked our colleagues to upvote the stories in Slido they’d most like to hear more about.

-It was the most powerful moment of the day: seeing some of our team members taking the stage and admitting their weaknesses or learnings in front of everyone.
+It was the most powerful moment of the day: Seeing some of our team members taking the stage and admitting their weaknesses or learnings in front of everyone.
 It reminded us that no one is perfect and that we shouldn’t be afraid to talk about our failures.

-The final activity for the day was to activate the feedback survey in Slido to find out the team’s perceptions on the session.
+The final activity for the day was to activate the feedback survey in Slido to find out the team’s perceptions of the session.
 Here are just some of the thoughts our colleagues shared with us:

-Takeaway for your team
+The takeaway for your team

 To organize a similar session, here are a few points to consider:

-- To get people to open up, start with yourself
+- To get people to open up, start with yourself.

-- Don’t forget to give people visibility and acknowledgment
+- Don’t forget to give people visibility and acknowledgment.

-- End the session by asking for feedback
+- End the session by asking for feedback.